Rocky Mountain Rail Society: History of CNR 6060

 After several years of storage at the Alberta Railway Museum near Edmonton, No. 6060 was moved to Stettler in 1998 to operate regularly in the service of Alberta Prairie Steam Tours.
-She continued to transport thousands of excursion passengers every summer until going out of service in 2011.
+She continued to transport thousands of excursion passengers every summer until being taken out of service in 2011 due to boiler issues.
 This impressive mountain-type engine is considered to be one of the best remaining examples of a modern steam locomotive, and until 2011 was Canada's largest operating steamer and North America's only operating mountain-type engine.

+In 2020, overhaul work on No. 6060 officially began to return the locomotive to operating condition.

-6060's design is an extension of CNR Northern U-2-g design (4-8-4) which was able to run through divisional points where other engines would need to be serviced, and established performance records.
+6060's design is an extension of CNR Northern U-2-g design which was able to run through divisional points where other engines would need to be serviced, and established performance records.
 One such locomotive ran 18,353 mi in one month, and it was typical for the design to run without change from Montreal, Quebec, to Halifax, Nova Scotia, for a total of 841 mi.
 As a result of being constructed during World War II when the need for more locomotives was high but the ready supply of iron was low, the U-1-f class of 4-8-2s, of which 6060 was the first, were lighter and more versatile locomotives than the U-2 Northerns.
 6060 rolled off the erecting floor at Montreal Locomotive Works early in October 1944.

 In spite of being 20 tons lighter than the U-2s, the performance of the U-1-f class was undiminished and they quickly took over prestigious passenger runs, capable of easily maintaining speeds of 75 mph.
 6078, a classmate of 6060, made the run from Toronto to Sarnia, Ontario, in two hours and fifty-eight minutes at an average speed (including water stops) of 58.7 mph.
 This entire sub-class of engine remained in service until the end of steam on the CNR.